 It is essential for companies to find solutions to alleviate these concerns and secure the best candidates as 95% of global hiring managers (and 93% of Australian businesses) expect to hire a freelancer or temporary professional for projects using an online platform by 2023.

-Andrew Morris, Director of Robert Half Australia said: “During times of economic uncertainty, organisational change or during peak workloads, hiring temporary workers is an effective short-term solution to filling critical skills gaps.
+Nicole Gorton, Director at Robert Half Australia said: “During times of economic uncertainty, organisational change or during peak workloads, hiring temporary workers is an effective short-term solution to filling critical skills gaps.
 As the world of work continues to evolve and skilled professionals seek out greater flexibility in their roles and careers, businesses can use this to their advantage and build up their contingency workforce to fill essential skills gaps.”